ritster/bav-browser/README.md

 ## Interaction via the Web

-Please visit ***#TODO: GitHub pages link*** to interact with a fully-installed version of the bav-browser.
+Please visit [this link](https://ibrah121.github.io/) to interact with a fully-installed version of the bav-browser.
 For a detailed description of datasets and bioinformatics analyses, please see [datasets.md](https://github.com/ritster/bav-browser/blob/main/datasets.md).
-For files relating to MSA or protein views, please clone this repository (see "0.
+For files relating to MSA views, please also clone this repository (see "0.
 Clone this GitHub Repository") or download the relevant files in `analyses/` directly from the GitHub UI.

 ## Installing a Local Copy of the Database